kitnato/neverquest/source/data/manual.md

 ## Inventory

-The inventory is accessible as soon as the character acquires the [knapsack](#knapsack) from the merchant.
+The inventory is accessible as soon as you acquire the [knapsack](#knapsack) from the merchant.

 Before acquiring the knapsack, all gear is automatically equipped if possible and [encumbrance](#encumbrance) can't be extended via the [tailor](#tailor).